harrodjordan/Spectral-Analysis-GUI/README.md

 ## Getting Started
 1. Fork repository!!
 2. Ensure that the entire repository is in your MATLAB path
-3. Open the .fig file named Spectrogram_Extraction located in the MAIN folder of the repository
+3. Open the .m file named Spectrogram_Extraction located in the MAIN folder of the repository
+4. Upload File with the steps specified below
-4. Voila!
+5. Voila!

 ## Features
 ### File Upload